gul97/Artificial-Intelligence-and-Machine-learning/README.md

 Learning from demonstration (LfD) is used for "training" robots to accomplish new tasks individually, based on the collected information.
 In the first stage, LfD splits a complex surgical task into various subtasks and basic gestures.
 In the second stage, surgical robots recognize the model and conduct the subtasks in chronological mode, hence providing human surgeons with a break from tiresome tasks.

+The objective of expanding the use of autonomous robots in surgery and the tasks these robots act especially in MIS is a difficult endeavor.
+JHU-ISI Gesture and Skill Assessment Working Set (JIGSAWS) – the first public benchmark surgical activity dataset – featured kinematic data and corresponding video for three standard surgery tasks conducted by surgeons from Johns Hopkins University with different levels of surgical skills.
+The kinematics and stereo video was taken.
+The subtasks examined were stitching, needle passing, and knot tying.
+The gestures – the smallest levels of a surgery's considerable sections – performed during the implementation of each subtask – were recognized with an accuracy of around 80%.
+The result, even though promising, indicated there is room for progress, especially in forecasting the gesture activities conducted by various surgeons.

+For many surgical tasks, reinforcement learning (RL) is a frequently used machine-learning paradigm to solve subtasks, such as tube insertion and soft tissue movement, for which it is difficult to render precise critical models.
+RL algorithms are formatted based on policies learned from demonstrations, instead of learning from zero, hence lowering the time needed for the learning process.

+# Cases of AI-supported surgery